 As the economic recovery from the COVID-19 pandemic continues, there is a continued shift to digital commerce and the expansion of financial services to those who have traditionally not been served by the financial system.
 There are opportunities in these areas for IFCs and Z/Yen will continue to follow the development of finance and the role of IFCs as part of the global financial system.

-Mike Wardle is a Director and the Head Of Indices for Z/Yen, managing work on the development and delivery of the Global Financial Centres Index, Global Green Finance Index, and Smart Centres Index.
+Mike Wardle is Chief Executive Officer for Z/Yen, managing work on the development and delivery of the Global Financial Centres Index, Global Green Finance Index, and Smart Centres Index.
 Mike worked as a civil servant for almost 20 years mostly within the field of education policy.
 He was a director and then Chief Executive of the General Social Care Council, establishing the regulation of social workers.
 Mike's career moved into consultancy, programme management and coaching and he worked with Z/Yen for six years delivering programme management services to the Church of England, Unison, and the Royal Marsden NHS Foundation Trust and Chelsea and Westminster NHS Foundation Trust before taking up his current role.

 Professor Michael Mainelli

-Professor Michael Mainelli is Executive Chairman of Z/Yen Group and Principal Advisor to Long Finance.
+Professor Michael Mainelli is Chairman of Z/Yen Group and Principal Advisor to Long Finance.
 He is also the creator of Z/Yen’s Global Financial Centres, Global Green Finance, and Smart Centres indices.
 Michael’s book, The Price of Fish: A New Approach to Wicked Economics and Better Decisions, written with Ian Harris, won the 2012 Independent Publisher Book Awards Finance, Investment & Economics Gold Prize.
+Professor Mainelli was appointed as the 695th Lord Mayor of London in November 2023 and will serve in that role until November 2024.